gavin5325/gavin_li_unsw_honours_2025/2_seurat_preprocessing_integration_conversion/Readme.md

 # About this directory

 These scripts contain the steps I took to pre-process, integrate and convert Seurat objects containing the loom count matrices.
+Analysis were performed on UNSW’s HPC cluster Katana (DOI: 10.26190/669X-A286).
 The chronological order of all scripts in this directory are listed below.

 `250511_seurat_generation.R`: Generates seurat object from sample-specific looom count matrices, aligned to hg38.